 Targeted individuals often claim that their cell phones are being used as tracking devices, and that intelligence agencies are using them for target practice and experimentation.
-Now, we know that part of that is true: A disgruntled CIA contractor is alleged to have dumped a list f all the tools that the CIA has been using to spy on us via our cell phones for the last decades.
+Now, we know that part of that is true: A disgruntled CIA contractor is alleged to have dumped a list of all the tools that the CIA has been using to spy on us via our cell phones for the last decades.
+But don’t just point the finger at the CIA, because then, you WILL sound crazy, and Dr.’s Sheridan and James might get a whack at your mind, mind mind!

 A concerted effort by the CIA produced a library of software attacks to crack into Android smartphones and Apple iPhones, including some that could take full control of the devices, according to documents in a trove of files released by WikiLeaks Tuesday.